Elizabeth Crowe, President

 Jack Macy, Treasurer

 Jack Macy is a Zero Waste Senior Coordinator for the City and County of San Francisco.
-He has nearly 30 years experience developing and managing composting, recycling and other zero waste related programs and policies at the local and state level.
+He has more than 30 years of experience developing and managing composting, recycling and other zero waste related programs and policies at the local and state level.
 He has been a key lead in the development and implementation of San Francisco’s internationally recognized food composting program and zero waste policies and programs, including setting a zero waste goal for 2020, mandating composting and recycling for all sectors, banning EPS (Styrofoam) and requiring compostable and recyclable foodware, and banning plastic bags and charging for other checkout bags.
 He is a recognized leader in the zero waste movement and has spoken across the globe on zero waste, including keynoting numerous conferences, and provided assistance to numerous jurisdictions and organizations.
 He also works to help develop and support better California policies and regulations, including through serving on the Board of the California Organics Recycling Council.